sztrelcsikzoltan/application-health-checks/README.md

 &nbsp;
 &nbsp;
-Add CORS policy to the health/live endpoint
+:arrow_right: Add CORS policy to the health/live endpoint
 - we specify origins (URLs) allowed to access this healtch check endpoint, using the RequireCors extension method (framework: Microsoft.AspNetCore.App, assembly: Microsoft.AspNetCore.Cors):
 <p align="left">
   <img src="documentation/18a add CORS policy to the health-live endpoint.png" alt="Add CORS policy to the health-live endpoint" title="Add CORS policy to the health-live endpoint" />